Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ## Dependencies:
 - Xterm (installed in most distros.
 I'll check the default terminal in the future)
-- As of version 0.3.0 is not need to have Legendary installed.
+- As of version 0.3.0 is not needed to have Legendary installed.

 ## How to use it:
 - Download the Deb, tar.xz, pacman or the AppImage file on the Releases Page